Best credit card processing service

 In early 2018, US firm Vantiv completed its takeover of WorldPay, with the combined firm processing more than 300 payment types across 146 countries and 126 currencies.

 Sorry, but we can't give you specific details on pricing.
-You have to speak to a member of its sales team if you want to sign up to Worldpay.
+You have to interact with a member of the sales team if you want to sign up to Worldpay via its online quote builder, which will email back a price.

 A familiar name in accounting